archlinux/infrastructure/README.md

 Once in the new system, run the regular playbook: `ansible-playbook playbooks/$hostname.yml`.
 This playbook is the one regularily used for adminstrating the server and is entirely idempotent.

+##### Note about first time certificates

+The first time a certificate is issued, you'll have to do this manually by yourself.
+First, configure the DNS to point to the new server and then run a playbook onto the server which includes the nginx role.
+Then on the server, it is necessary to run the following once:

+certbot certonly --email webmaster@archlinux.org --agree-tos --rsa-key-size 4096 --renew-by-default --webroot -w /var/lib/letsencrypt/ <domain-name>

 ## Servers

 ### vostok